-Miranda Frye brass jewelry is plated in either 14k yellow gold, 14k rose gold, or silver and rhodium.
+Miranda Frye brass jewelry is plated in either 18k yellow gold or genuine rhodium.
 To ensure the life of brass jewelry, do not expose it to water.
 Please remove your jewelry while exercising, bathing, and swimming, and avoid contact with perfumes, lotions or hair products.

 We recommends cleaning your plated jewelry using a damp, soft cloth.
 Make sure to fully dry the piece before wearing it.
 Do not use harsh chemicals, jewelry cleaners, or polishing cloths, as this will affect the finish.
 We suggest storing your brass jewelry in the box or pouch that we provide.
 Please remember that as this is not fine jewelry, we highly recommends that you follow these instructions carefully.